jlw/ramsey-phusion-dev-env/Readme.md

 _Notes:_

-- You will need to restart nginx after making configuration changes: `sudo brew services restart nginx`
+- You will need to restart nginx after making configuration changes: `sudo brew services restart nginx` (or for an enterprise installation: `sudo brew services restart phusion/passenger/nginx-passenger-enterprise`)
-- I use [rbenv][rbenv], so if you are still using RVM, your ruby path will differ from mine. _I am grateful to the creator of RVM - he provided tools that were desperately needed - but I prefer rbenv's Unix-style architecture of multiple smaller utilities and I find rbenv's shims to be a saner solution than RVM's method of commandeering my shell.__
+- I use [rbenv][rbenv], so if you are still using RVM, your ruby path will differ from mine. _I am grateful to the creator of RVM - he provided tools that were desperately needed - but I prefer rbenv's Unix-style architecture of multiple smaller utilities and I find rbenv's shims to be a saner solution than RVM's method of commandeering my shell._
+- More configuration options are documented in the [configuration reference for Passenger + Nginx][passenger-nginx-config-ref]

 ### Apps ###